aroberge/ideas/docs/html/_sources/guide.rst.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This example should be your starting point.
-We show how to use the tokenizer to transform a source and explain
+It shows how to use the tokenizer to transform a source using the
-how to make use of some diagnostic "tools".
-Admittedly, using
-these "tools" make the code more complicated than strictly needed.
-Since we incorporate such "tools" in later examples, you might want
-to be familiar with them so that you can learn to recognize and potentially
-ignore them while looking at the actual code.
+token-utils library.

 nobreak as a keyword
 ~~~~~~~~~~~~~~~~~~~~~